ps64project/kernel-legacy/README.md

  1. http://www.kyobobook.co.kr/product/detailViewKor.laf?barcode=9788979148367
  2. http://www.kyobobook.co.kr/product/detailViewKor.laf?barcode=9788979148374

+## Building Project
+To build and get disk image, execute two commands below:

+1. `make imagemaker`
+2. `make`

+Then you will get `Disk.img` that can be loaded on VM or real PC!

 ## TO-DOs by myself (Maybe more)
 These technologies are already exists, but I decided to implement by myself.
  1. KASLR Implementation